harness/developer-hub/docs/first-gen/fg-sme/k8s/kubernetes-on-prem-existing-cluster-setup.md

 Use `kubectl get logs` on any pod to see the logs.

-## Enable TLS/SSL between MongoDB and Harness Components
+## Enable TLS/SSL between MongoDB and Harness components

 You can now enable a TLS/SSL connection between the Harness Self-Managed Enterprise Edition components (microservices) and the MongoDB database that is included in Harness Self-Managed Enterprise Edition.